 Docker containers contain the application and all its dependencies to be run in isolation like virtual machines.
 But Docker containers isolate the operating system instead of the hardware.
 Unlike virtual machines, docker containers also use the host’s kernel, making the containers more portable and lighter.

-If you use Ubuntu 20.04 or any previous version up until Ubuntu 16.04, this guide will help you install Docker on Ubuntu.
+If you use Ubuntu 20.04 or earlier version, this article will help you install Docker on Ubuntu.

 What is Docker?

 Docker was developed by Solomon Hykes and Sebastien Pahl and publicly released in 2013.
 It uses

 libcontainer to use resource isolation features of the Linux kernel.
 You can learn more about docker containers and how to create docker containers in the following article – What is docker container?

 You can install docker easily on all Linux distributions.
 If you are using Ubuntu 16.04 or newer, you can follow this guide to install docker containers.
 Before we move forward, make sure that your distro is up-to-date.
 Use apt to check & install any pending update –

 After all the updates are installed, we are ready to start the docker installation.